-Listed below are a few principles of what it takes to build products for impact.
-While not comprehensive, they are equally applicable to the world of software as they are to hardware or services.
+Listed below are some key principles that help build products for impact.
+They are equally applicable to the world of software as they are to hardware and services.

 STAY GROUNDED IN DATA

 Data should always be the foundation of product development.
 Substituting validated learnings with guess work or gut-feel jeopardizes good product builds.
 Even for the more experienced product manager, backing intuition with purified data is pertinent to success.

 Remaining objective throughout the development process helps keep the product pointed in the right direction.
 Infusing personal preferences / unvalidated ideas along the way allows distractions to creep into the development process.
 This leads to the delivery of a product that’s optimized for the eyes of the product manager and not the intended customer.

 Products should never see the drawing board without knowing how they fit with customers.
 You wouldn’t go building a house without checking the foundation first, would you?

 Sometimes, being first matters more.
 It’s important to consider a product in terms of ‘must-haves’, ‘nice-to-haves’ and ‘unique differentiators’.
 Aim to deliver a product that’s optimized for the market as it stands / is expected.
 The add-on’s and frills can wait for the next iteration if the situation allows.